seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/README.txt

 - **Date:** `2025, Tuesday, October 7th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again this week.
-I was mlore active on Mastodon this week, going through over 100 posts, and making 2 source posts, but no boost posts.
+I was more active on Mastodon this week, going through over 100 posts, and making 2 source posts, but no boost posts.
 This was also the seventieth consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
 There are some other sites I need to try and do takeouts on.
 I browsed about the same amount of posts this week.`
 - **Backup size:**
 - - **Compressed:** `177,756,599 bytes (177.756 megabytes)`
 - - **Uncompressed:** `190.4 megabytes` _(Ubuntu won't let me see the size in bytes here)_